When to plant -- Plant

 Fill the pots with soil, place a seed or 2 on the surface, and tap the pot

 a few times so the seeds settle into the cracks in the soil.
-Sprinkle a
+If you have

 Until the seeds sprout, ensure that the surface soil always stays moist.
 A plastic dome or bag may be used to